sachinprasadhs/AI-Concepts/Common Concepts/general.md

 ## 7. Bias/ Variance:

-Bias - The model fits the training data poorly and produces the similar results in the test data.
+**Bias:** <br>The model fits the training data poorly and produces the similar results in the test data.
 Bias oversimplifies the model because it pays very little attention to training data.
 High bias means underfitting the model.